-Grand Events in July 2014
+Grand Events in August 2014

 Below are some of the Grand Events this month.
 Check back often as this page is updated each month.
 For a complete list of events with the ability to search by date, visit the Events page.

-2nd Annual Gorham ArtWalk | July 15
+2nd Annual Gorham ArtWalk | August 12br />

 Enjoy watching artists demonstrate their skills and purchase works of art and fine crafts directly from them.
 Stop by the farmers market and pick up some fresh local produce, breads, jams, flowers, plants and much more.
 Eat at local restaurants, shop in the stores that are open late for shopping, and listen to local musicians and Miss NH Scholarship Program Titleholders.
 5-8 p.m.
 Rain or shine.
-If you miss the July ArtWalk you can catch it again on August 12.

 Information: (603) 752-6060 • firstname.lastname@example.org

 Explore the Alpine Garden on Mt.
 Washington | August 12

 A wonderful day-long exploration of the alpine zone of Mt.
 Washington where you’ll see mid-summer blooming plants, including Mountain Avens, Pale Painted Cup, and Bluebells, while searching for signs of American pipits, Bicknell's thrush and juncos, birds nesting in the alpine area.
 Begins at AMC Joe Dodge Lodge, Route 16, Pinkham Notch, Gorham.
 Trip also runs September 9.